 How long can sperm live in a woman's body after ejaculation?

 A healthy adult male releases around 60 to 100 million sperm in a single ejaculation.
-These sperm have to travel from the vagina all the way up to uterus and fallopian tube to fertilize an egg.
-Only a few out of the hundred million sperm have the ability to swim all the way up to the fallopian tubes.
-In most cases, only one lucky sperm undergoes fertilization.
+These sperm have to travel from the vagina all the way up to the uterus and into a fallopian tube in order to fertilize an egg.
+Only a few out of the hundred million sperm have the ability to swim all the way up to the fallopian tubes where, with the right conditions, one sperm undergoes fertilization.

-Each sperm has a limited lifespan and therefore the clock starts ticking from the time the sperm leave a man’s body.
+Each sperm has a limited lifespan and the clock starts ticking from the time they leave a man’s body.

 Lifespan can vary depending on the location within the female reproductive system.
 If sperm cannot get past the vagina, they may only survive for a few hours due to the vaginal acidity.
 But if peak-fertile cervical mucus is present, the sperm are protected from the acidic environment and can safely pass through the vagina without damage.